-Please don’t drive quads or trail bikes onto the bay’s foreshore as it causes erosion and disturbs migratory shorebirds, who rest at the water’s edge so they can put on fat stores for their 10,000km breeding migraions to the northern hemisphere each year.
+Please don’t drive quads or trail bikes onto the bay’s foreshore as it causes erosion and disturbs migratory shorebirds, who rest at the water’s edge on the high tide so they can put on fat stores for their 10,000 km breeding migration to the northern hemisphere each year.

 Volunteer on Roebuck Bay projects

-Volunteer to monitor Seagrass, Shorebirds, Benthos, Turtles, Dolphins, or try a Litter cleanup and use a Source Reduciton sheet to contribute scientific data that helps protect and manage Roebuck Bay.
+Volunteer to monitor Seagrass, Benthos, Turtles, Dolphins, or try a Litter cleanup and use a Source Reduction sheet to contribute scientific data that helps protect and manage Roebuck Bay.
 See the volunteer projects on offer »

 Write a letter

-Write to Shire asking them to improve drainage design to reduce nutrient & sediments flowing into the Bay & to clean up rubbish in drains before the wet season each year.
+Write to Shire asking them to improve drainage design to reduce nutrient and sediments flowing into Roebuck Bay and to clean up rubbish in drains before the wet season each year.

 Roebuck Bay Working Group is comprised of Traditional Owners and government, local community, conservation groups and business.
 We work collaboratively to solve issues, raise awareness and encourage research and monitoring which supports responsible management and protection of Roebuck Bay.